antrea-io/antrea/docs/os-issues.md

 Name=gw0 ovs-system
 Driver=openvswitch

-[Network]
+[Link]
 Unmanaged=yes
 ```
 ```
 # /etc/systemd/network/90-antrea-veth.network
-# may be redundant with 50-docker-veth.network, which should not be an issue
+# may be redundant with 50-docker-veth.network (name may differ based on CoreOS version), which should not be an issue
 [Match]
 Driver=veth

-[Network]
+[Link]
 Unmanaged=yes
 ```
 ```